groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7 (2022-09-02) =
+* IMPROVED Funnel UI receives a new coat of paint!
+ * Updated colors to match new contact UI
+ * More visually appealing layout
+ * Textual helpers in the step flow to make the functionality clearer
+ * Drag and drop steps into the flow
+ * Warnings and errors are shown more clearly
+ * Think of this as a sort of 3.0 preview
+* ADDED New developer class, the `Activity_Benchmark` class gives a simple way to hook into the contact activity tracking system.
+* TWEAKED Benchmark that are completed and sequential actions will processed synchronously for the current contact.
+* FIXED Individually purchased support licenses not being accepted in the troubleshooter license verification.

 = 2.6.3.10 (2022-08-10) =
 * FIXED "Does not start with/Does not end with" comparisons not working in search filters